Selfdual 4-Manifolds, Projective Surfaces, and the Dunajski-West Construction: Minitwistor theory of projective surfaces

 \subsection{Penrose transforms}

-The Penrose transform relates the cohomology of line bundles over $Y$ to spaces of sections over $N$ in (usually) kernels or cokernels (or quotients thereof) of natural differential operators.
-For instance, using the lifted spray above, the space $H^0(Y,\cO_Y(1))$ of holomorphic sections of $\cO_Y(1)$ is readily identified with the space of sections $\phi$ of $\cO_N(-1)\ltens TN$ satisfying the abelian projective pair equation $D\phi=\frac12\d^D\phi$.
+The Penrose transform relates the cohomology of vector bundles over $Y$ to spaces of sections over $N$ in (usually) kernels or cokernels (or quotients thereof) of natural dif\/ferential operators.
+For instance, using the lifted spray above, the space $H^0(Y,\mathcal{O}_Y(1))$ of holomorphic sections of~$\mathcal{O}_Y(1)$ is readily identif\/ied with the space of sections $\phi$ of $\mathcal{O}_N(-1) TN$ satisfying the abelian projective pair equation $D\phi=\frac12{\rm d}^D\phi$.

-I shall now wheel out some machinery to compute the Penrose transform for a larger class of bundles.
-In doing so, I cheerfully accept the accusation of using a sledgehammer, indeed two sledgehammers, to crack a nut, but they are, in my opinion, very appealing sledgehammers and have not been applied in this context before.
+I shall now wheel out some machinery to compute the Penrose transform for a~larger class of bundles.
+In doing so, I cheerfully accept the accusation of using a~sledgehammer, indeed two sledgehammers, to crack a~nut, but they are, in my opinion, very appealing sledgehammers and have not been applied in this context before.

-Projective surfaces are examples of parabolic geometries, which are Cartan geometries modelled on generalized flag varieties $G/P$, where $G$ is a semisimple Lie group and $P$ is a parabolic subgroup (\ie, the Lie algebra of $P$ is the Killing perp of its maximal nilpotent ideal).
-A Cartan geometry modelled on such a homogeneous space is a manifold $M$ of the same dimension as $G/P$, together with a principal $P$-bundle $\cG\to M$ and a principal $G$-connection $\omega$ on $\cG\times_P G$ whose pullback to $\cG$ restricts to an isomorphism of each tangent space $T_p\cG$ with $\g$: this pullback is a generalization of the Maurer--Cartan form of $G$, and $M$ is locally isomorphic to $G/P$ iff $\omega$ is a flat connection.
+Projective surfaces are examples of parabolic geometries, which are Cartan geometries modelled on generalized f\/lag varieties $G/P$, where $G$ is a~semisimple Lie group and $P$ is a~parabolic subgroup (i.e., the Lie algebra of $P$ is the Killing perp of its maximal nilpotent ideal).
+A Cartan geometry modelled on such a~homogeneous space is a~manifold~$M$ of the same dimension as~$G/P$, together with a~principal $P$-bundle $\mathcal{G}\to M$ and a~principal $G$-connection $\omega$ on $\mathcal{G}\times_P G$ whose pullback to $\mathcal{G}$ restricts to an isomorphism of each tangent space $T_p\mathcal{G}$ with $\mathfrak{g}$: this pullback is a~generalization of the Maurer--Cartan form of $G$, and $M$ is locally isomorphic to~$G/P$ if\/f $\omega$ is a~f\/lat connection.